Special Values of Zeta Functions of Schemes

-Now let $X$ again just be regular, and projective and flat over Spec $\ZZ$.
-The basic idea behind both our conjectured formulas is to start with Fontaine's ``Deligne-Beilinson'' conjectures [Fo], which give the special values of to a rational number in terms of determinants of maps of complex vector spaces with given rational structures.
-These complex vector spaces come from Betti and de Rham cohomology, and from Weil-\'etale cohomology.
+Now let $X$ be regular, and projective and flat over Spec $\ZZ$.
+The basic idea behind our conjectured formula is to start with Fontaine's ``Deligne-Beilinson'' conjectures [Fo], which give the special values up to a rational number in terms of determinants of maps of complex vector spaces with given rational structures.
+These complex vector spaces come from singular and de Rham cohomology, and from Weil-\'etale motivic cohomology.
 We replace the rational structures by integral structures, and take determinants with respect to these.
-The Betti cohomology of course has a natural integral structure, and the Weil-\'etale groups conjecturally do also.
+The singular cohomology of course has a natural integral structure, and the Weil-\'etale groups conjecturally do also.
 We define an integral structure on the de Rham groups by using derived exterior powers.
+We should note that these derived exterior powers have an important role to play even in the number ring case ($d=1$).

 We also introduce the orders of naturally occurring finite cohomology groups into the picture.
-Finally we replace the period maps in Fontaine's picture by ``modified'' period maps, where we divide by a special value of the Gamma function.
+Finally we replace the period maps in Fontaine's picture by ``modified'' period maps, where we divide by special values of the Gamma function.